spleonard1/marcotte_bioinfo_2020/intro.md

 But how do we choose which species to include?
 How do we know that our choices will be similar to the bacteria present in a "natural" microbiome?

 To explore this question, I will use my preferred study system, the gut microbiome of honey bees (*Apis mellifera*).
-These social insects possess a conserved, but simple microbiome that plays essential roles in bee health.
+These social insects possess a conserved, and simple, microbiome that plays essential roles in bee health.

+Thanks to previous researchers we have several important assets to support this approach:
+1. Published metagenomes that deeply sequence the genetic diversity and gene content of individual bees
+2. Hundreds of cultured isolates with whole genome sequences
+3. Expert knowledge about which bacterial species are usual present